aws-amplify/amplify-js/docs/media/analytics_guide.md

 Analytics.autoTrack('pageView', {
     // REQUIRED, turn on/off the auto tracking
     enable: true,
+    // OPTIONAL, the attributes of the event
+    attributes: {
-    // Optional, the url adress of the page, by default is window.location.href
+        // for example, you can redefine the url adress of the page, by default is window.location.href
-    pageUrl: window.location.href,
+        pageUrl: window.location.href
+    },
-    // Optaionl, by default is 'multiPageApp', you need to change it to 'SPA' if your app is  // a single-page app like React
+    // OPTIONAL, by default is 'multiPageApp', you need to change it to 'SPA' if your app is  // a single-page app like React
     type: 'multiPageApp',
     // OPTIONAL, the service provider, by default is the AWS Pinpoint
     provider: 'AWSPinpoint'